rahulpnath/hugoBlog/content/drafts/connect_net_core_to_azure_key_vault_in_ten_minutes.markdown

     });
 ```

-The above code uses the _VaultName_ from the configuration file (which is not sensitive information and can be managed as [Release Variables for different environments](TDK)) and creates a KeyVaultClient instance.
+The above code uses the _VaultName_ from the configuration file (which is not sensitive information and can be managed as [Release Variables for different environments](https://www.youtube.com/watch?v=OFr6Vkw0mq8)) and creates a KeyVaultClient instance.
 It uses [DefaultAzureCredential](/blog/defaultazurecredential_from_azure_sdk/) to retieve an Azure AD token, that is used to authenticate with Azure Key Vault.
 [DefaultAzureCredential](/blog/defaultazurecredential_from_azure_sdk/) unifies the way we retrieve an Azure AD token and works seamlessly on [local development environment as well](/blog/azure_managed_service_identity_and_local_development/).

-When the application starts up it looks for all matching configuration names in the associated Vault and retrieves the Secrets and caches them.
-The IConfiguration provides the same interface over all the different scenarios and makes it possible for the application to have the same code just like if it was in the configuraion file.
+When the application starts, it looks for all matching configuration names in the associated Vault and retrieves the Secrets and caches them.
+The IConfiguration provides the same interface over all the different scenarios and makes it possible for the application to have the same code just as if it was in the configuration file.

 ### Handling Secret Rotation

-When the Connection String needs to be updated we can do that in the Azure Key Vault without needing to update and redeploy the application.
-However, since the application caches the Secret from Key Vault on application startup, we will need to restart the application to refresh the Key Vault cache.
+When the Connection String needs to be updated, we can do that in the Azure Key Vault without needing to update and redeploy the application.
+However, since the application caches the Secret from Key Vault on application startup, we will need to restart the app to refresh the Key Vault cache.
 This is not ideal.
 When configuring Azure Key Vault as the configuration source, we can specify a _[ReloadInterval]()_.
 It will reload the Secrets from the Key Vault every time the Reload Interval duration is over, in the below case every 10 minutes.

 ```csharp
 config.AddAzureKeyVault(new AzureKeyVaultConfigurationOptions()